auremoser/mozsci/log/worklog.md

 * meeting with anna about [blog post](https://public.etherpad-mozilla.org/p/ISBE-blog) + [repo](https://github.com/mikecroucher/ISBE_Symposium)
 * meeting with Vanessa - monthly salon
 * email to melissa about artists for Mozfest
+* sent abby a mentor bio and details

 * write all fellows about individual retrospective meetings